sreubenstone/The-Nestomir-Digital/README.md

 ### What is The Nestomir?

 The Nestomir is a planetary quest (fantasy novel and companion app) involving a crash-landed alien warrior, a troubled 12-year-old boy, a mysterious learning force permeating the universe and 9 computer science lessons which grant students superpowers.
-It follows the main character, Jake Addison, through a series of quests which introduce him to computer programming and a new "learn with purpose" learning philosophy. **And now through crowd participation, we're going to improve the the story and app experience together.**
+It follows the main character, Jake Addison, through a series of quests which introduce him to computer programming and a new "learn with purpose" learning philosophy. **And now through crowd participation, we're going to improve the the story and social reading app experience together.**

 ![pic](https://res.cloudinary.com/dshxqbjrf/image/upload/v1635541420/d980a2a7-netomir-11-july-ipad-gold-portrait_10vc18a0to16m00u00u028-1_psiswg.png)